Your Custom Text Here

 This collection combines illustration and ceramics with the theme of the four seasons.
 It offers artistic expression and a connection to everyday life, aiming to convey the beauty and tranquility of seasonal changes.

-Growing up in a small immigrant industrial town in Northwest China without a local dialect, my experiences studying in Shanghai and the UK heightened my awareness of the cultural significance of “food” and “dialect” as attributes of identity.
-This inspired a series of personal explorations on these topics.
+Growing up in a small immigrant industrial town in Northwest China without a local dialect, Yulong developed an acute awareness of how language and culture shape identity.
+Later experiences studying in Shanghai and the United Kingdom further sharpened this sensitivity, particularly toward the cultural significance of food and dialect as markers of belonging.
+These experiences became the foundation for a series of personal artistic explorations.

-Notably, Shanghainese incorporates many loanwords, especially in a category called “Yangjingbang”, which mainly comes from English.
-Additionally, some words have extended their original meanings to encompass related or metaphorical concepts—food nouns being a prominent example.
-These linguistic nuances reveal how language and culture intertwine, shaping local identity and expression.
+Shanghainese is notable for its extensive use of loanwords, especially those classified as Yangjingbang, many of which originate from English.
+In addition, numerous terms have evolved beyond their original meanings to include related or metaphorical concepts, with food nouns forming a particularly prominent category.
+These linguistic characteristics reveal how language and culture are deeply intertwined, continuously shaping local identity and modes of expression.

 Moment for Spring